wenbinyugroup/ivabs/docs/source/ivabs/install/linux.rst

         bash ivabs-#.#-linux-installer.sh

 #.
 Select the installation directory of your own choice.
 The default is ``ivabs`` inside your home directory, i.e. ``IVABS_ROOT=$HOME/ivabs``.
 #.
-If you already have Dakota already installed on your computer, you can skip Dakota installation by answering ``no`` to that question.
+If you have Dakota already installed on your computer, you can skip Dakota installation by answering ``no`` to that question.
 #.
 Environment variables of ``PATH``, ``LD_LIBRARY_PATH`` and ``PYTHONPATH`` can be updated automatically and wrote to the shell startup file.
 The installer will detect the shell you are currently using and use a default startup file (``.bash_profile`` for bash, ``.zshrc`` for zsh, ``.cshrc`` or ``.tcshrc`` for csh).
 However, if your shell/terminal uses a different startup file such as ``.bashrc``, you need to set these environmental variables by yourself as described in the next section.
+#.
+You need to make these changed environment variables effective by using a correspondng command (such as ``source $HOME/.bash_profile`` for bash) or restart the terminal shell.